barnstee/UA-CloudPublisher/README.md

 ]
 ```

-## MQTT Sub-topics for Configuration from the Cloud
+## Sub-topics for Configuration from the Cloud

 ### PublishNodes